AgyLuczak/MUM-S-TO-DO-LIST/README.md

 The app manages user sessions, allowing for persistent user sessions across web pages.
 It uses Flask's session object to store the username of the logged-in user.
 Permanent Sessions with Expiry: By setting session.permanent = True and configuring PERMANENT_SESSION_LIFETIME, sessions are made permanent but with a controlled lifetime, enhancing both usability and security by automatically logging users out after a set period.

-- **Input Validation and Sanitization**
+- **Input Validation**
-Although not explicitly shown in the code snippets, the use of forms (e.g., request.form.get("username").lower()) implies that there's a degree of input validation, ensuring that data entered by users conforms to expected formats.
-Proper input validation and sanitization are crucial for preventing injection attacks and ensuring data integrity.
+Input validation ensures that data entered by users conforms to expected formats.

 - **Authorization Checks**
 The application performs checks to ensure that users are logged in before allowing access to certain pages or actions, such as adding or editing to-do items and categories.
 This is achieved through checks like if 'user' in session: before executing actions, ensuring that only authenticated users can perform sensitive operations.